VictorNicollet/MiniDiffs/README.md

 ## How it works

 The algorithm works on a statistical basis by associating identical two-character sequences between the source and destination.
-For example, the string `abXYefZW` would be associated to `ababef` as:
+For example, the string `The quick brown fox` would be associated to `Brown foxes are quick`

-    ab [0;2]
+    T  h  e     q  u  i  c  k     b  r  o  w  n     f  o  x 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17

-    bX []
+    B  r  o  w  n     f  o  x  e  s     a  r  e     q  u  i  c  k 11 12 13 14 15 16 17                    2  3  4  5  6  7

-    XY []
+    { new_text = "Besar" ;
-    Ye []
+      changes  = [ FromNew 1 ;
-    ef [4]
+                   FromOld (10,7) ;
-    fZ []
+                   FromNew 4 ;
-    ZW []
+                   FromOld (-12,7) ]

-Here, the `ab` pair was associated with both pairs in the source text, the `ef` pair was associated with the equivalent in the source text, and all other pairs were missing.
+    }

 By using character pairs, it is very likely that some pairs will simply not be present, which readily identifies locations where a cut will necessairly happen (whether a move, deletion or insertion) and thus lets the algorithm concentrate independently on the pieces in-between such missing character pairs.
 Those pieces will also likely contain pairs that are unique in the source text, which is a very fast way to identify where a given piece of text might be coming from.